MAST: Multiscale Audio Spectrogram Transformers: Abstract

 \section{Abstract}

 We present Multiscale Audio Spectrogram Transformer (MAST) for audio classification, which brings the concept of multiscale feature hierarchies to the Audio Spectrogram Transformer (AST) \cite{gong2021ast}.
-Given an input audio spectrogram we first \emph{patchify} and project an it into an initial temporal resolution and embedding dimension, post which the multiple stages in MAST progressively expand the embedding dimension while reducing the temporal resolution of the input.
+Given an input audio spectrogram, we first \emph{patchify} and project it into an initial temporal resolution and embedding dimension, post which the multiple stages in MAST progressively expand the embedding dimension while reducing the temporal resolution of the input.
 We use a pyramid structure that allows early layers of MAST operating at a high temporal resolution but low embedding space to model simple low-level acoustic information and deeper temporally coarse layers to model high-level acoustic information with high-dimensional embeddings.
-We also extend our approach to present a new Self-Supervised Learning (SSL) method called SS-MAST, which calculates a symmetric contrastive loss between latent representations from a student and a teacher encoder.
-In practice, MAST significantly outperforms AST by an average accuracy of 3.4\% across 8 speech and non-speech tasks from the LAPE Benchmark \cite{9868132}.
-Moreover, SS-MAST achieves an absolute average improvement of 2.6\% over SSAST \cite{gong2022ssast} for both AST and MAST encoders.
-We make all our codes available on GitHub at the time of publication.
+We also extend our approach to present a new Self-Supervised Learning (SSL) method called SS-MAST, which calculates a symmetric contrastive loss between latent representations from a student and a teacher encoder, leveraging \emph{patch-drop}, a novel audio augmentation approach that we introduce.
+In practice, MAST significantly outperforms AST by an average accuracy of 3.4\% across 8 speech and non-speech tasks from the LAPE Benchmark \cite{9868132}, achieving state-of-the-art results on keyword spotting in Speech Commands.
+Additionally, our proposed SS-MAST achieves an absolute average improvement of 2.6\% over the previously proposed SSAST \cite{gong2022ssast}\footnote{https://github.com/Sreyan88/LAPE}.